 A joint arrangement is an arrangement over which two or more parties have joint control.
 Joint arrangements are classified as a joint operation or joint venture.
 A joint operation entails that the parties that have joint control of the arrangement have rights to the assets, and obligations for the liabilities, relating to the arrangement.
 A joint venture entails that the parties that have joint control of the arrangement have rights to the net assets of the arrangement.
-In a joint operation, the respective owners recognise in relation to their interest in the joint organisation: their assets and liabilities as well as their respective share of assets and liabilities held or incurred jointly; revenue from the sale of their respective shares of the output of the joint operation and their share of the revenue from the sale of the output of the joint operation; and their expenses, including the share of any expenses incurred jointly.
+In a joint operation, the respective owners recognise in relation to their interest in the joint organisation: their assets and liabilities as well as their respective share of assets and liabilities held or incurred jointly; revenue from the sale of their respective shares of the output of the joint operation; and their expenses, including the sale of any expenses incurred jointly.
 Joint ventures are reported in accordance with the equity method.